3 restaurants where you can enjoy a typical Kanazawa Japanese lunch

 Seats are spaced well apart, allowing for a relaxed dining experience.

-The renovated old private house gives the restaurant a stately appearance, but once you step inside, you will feel relaxed by the cheerful and energetic staff/staff members, including the famous proprietress, who will welcome you with open arms.
-The restaurant's interior is a relaxed space that emphasizes the warmth of wood, providing the perfect atmosphere for enjoying a course meal.
+The renovated old private house gives the restaurant a stately appearance, but once inside, you will feel relaxed by the cheerful and energetic staff/staff members, including the famous proprietress, who will welcome you with open arms.
+The restaurant's interior is a relaxed space that emphasizes the warmth of wood, providing the perfect atmosphere to enjoy a course meal.

-The kamagohan (rice cooked in a pot) includes clams and mekabu in summer, saury in fall, and kobako kamagohan (rice cooked in a pot) every year in early November, when the season for kobako crabs is opened.
-When the crab season is over in early November, the "kobako kamagohan" (rice cooked in a kobako pot) is served.
+The kamagohan (rice cooked in a pot) includes ayu (sweetfish) and eel in summer, lotus root leaf in autumn, and kobako kamagohan (rice cooked in a pot) every year in early November, when the season for kobako crabs opens.
+When the crab season is over in early November, the "kobako kamagohan" (rice cooked in a kobako pot) becomes a seasonal treat.

 Udon Restaurant "Kama Gohan" (Udon Noodles) Fukuwachiya